LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

 | Public contracts weighted higher | Creates pressure/coercion to publish |
 | Private-only contracts | Prevents legitimate portfolio building |

-Publication consent follows the same mutual sign-off pattern as phase completion-+it's verifiable that both parties agreed.
+Publication consent follows the same mutual sign-off pattern as phase completion--it's verifiable that both parties agreed.
 But it's a *privacy control*, not a *trust input*.

 **Disclosure scopes**:
 - `existence_only`: "We worked together" (no details)